Floriansylvain/GoAntiSqlPOC/README.md

 ## Disclaimer ⚠️

-This is not clean architecture friendly yet.
+This project is not clean architecture friendly, yet.

 ## Core Features